PanderMusubi/geoipblock/README.md

 (469 – 399 BC) Greek philosopher in Athens

-This manual describes how to use xtables-addons to drop incoming and outgoing network packages for all ports.
+This manual describes how to use xtables-addons to drop incoming and outgoing network packages for all ports on IP-based geographical location.
 See also https://inai.de/projects/xtables-addons/geoip.php and https://codeberg.org/jengelh/xtables-addons for more information.

+In case your organization uses network hardware from Sisco Systems, Juniper, etc. it is also possible to configure blocking on IP-based geographical locations.

 (For Debian, see below.)